scta/scta-rdf/readme.md

 `/home/scta-rdf/bin2/scta-rdf extract_all`

-this will take time and requires a lot of memory
+this will take time and requires a lot of memory.

+At present, the most demanding conversion requires docker is allocated at least 6GB of memory.

 once the rdf build is complete, you can load this into fuseki.